-With support from the Evanston Arts Council and Chicago Sculpture International, artists Janet Austin and Emily Moorhead-Wallace, are creating a pollinator habitat sculpture for the Evanston Ecology Center.
+With support from the Evanston Arts Council and Chicago Sculpture International as well as material support from Horigan Urban Forest Products, artists Janet Austin and Emily Moorhead-Wallace, are creating a pollinator habitat sculpture for the Evanston Ecology Center.
 Emily and Janet will lead public workshops at The Evanston Ecology Center where members of the community are invited to help construct modular pollinator boxes.
 These boxes will become a vital part of the sculpture.

 January 3rd, 2020, Winter Camp, part of the Evanston Eco Center children’s camp.